muroj/resume/projects/coupa.md

 I used PodPriority and Preemption policies to provide the scheduler with enough context to resolve the scheduling issues.
 To do this, I worked with the development team to classify each service into an appropriate priority level: high, medium or low.
 Services with high priority, such as user login or pods serving the web front end, could preempt lower priority services.
 I tested the eviction behavior to ensure it functioned as we intended.

+## Result

-Result: Redued manual operator toil.
+Reduced manual operator toil.
 Captured the desired application state in code.
 Improved release reliability and reduced deployment delays.

 # Rebuilt Machine Image Pipeline to Enable Developer Self-Service